MayukhSobo/trademil/docs/user_guide/installation.rst

 - Easy to modify and contribute
 - Full access to examples and documentation

-Method 2: Install with Optional Dependencies
+Method 3: Install with Optional Dependencies (Development)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 For different use cases, you can install Treadmill with various optional dependencies: